 The safety of all the children in our care is incredibly important to us at Columbia Athletic Club.
 Here is a closer look at some of the things we’ve done to ensure a safe secure environment for everyone:

-The Silver Lake facility is fully equipped with security cameras and each department follows strict evacuation procedure for potential emergency situations.
+The Silver Lake facility is fully equipped with security cameras and each department follows strict evacuation procedures for potential emergency situations.
 Such emergencies include altercations, fire, earthquake, theft, power outages and facility threats.
 Although we hope that these types of situations rarely if ever take place, the employees of the facility understand the importance of being prepared at all times.

 Each employee has received CPR and first aid training.
 The club has two AED units, one at the front desk and the other in our tennis building.
 First aid kits are readily available throughout the facility, as well as fire extinguishers.
 All incidents are recorded with a Club Incident Form.
 Any minor injuries (knee scrapes, bumps etc.) that may occur during your child’s in preschool will be shared with parents in full detail upon pick up.
 Club staff in all departments will know our preschool hours to increase awareness of young children present in the facility.